sahithia14/Heart-Disease-Prediction/README.md

-Heart Disease Diagnois using Machine Learning and Deep Learning
+Heart Disease Diagnosis using Machine Learning and Deep Learning

 This data set is from the UCI Machine Learning library and it can be found here: http://archive.ics.uci.edu/ml/datasets/Heart+Disease